Round 1 of the Solar Energy Innovation Network

 - Evaluating options for rate structures and other compensation mechanisms to effectively

-- Exploring program and policy options to maximize the value of solar + DER, incl. locational value and wholesale market participation
+- Exploring program and policy options to account for locational value and wholesale market participation

-- Improving utility and ISO/RTO planning to incorporate PV and other DERs, and enhance grid resiliency and flexibility
+- Improving utility and independent system operator/regional transmission organization (ISO/RTO) planning to incorporate PV and other DERs into activities like black start

-- Developing needed data sets and tools for states and ISOs to evaluate solar + DER solutions for increased grid resiliency.
+- Developing needed data sets and tools for states and ISOs to evaluate solar-plus-DER solutions for increased grid resiliency.

-The four project teams participating in this cohort are described below:
+The four project teams that participated in this cohort are described below.

 Lead Organizations: PJM Interconnection and National Association of Regulatory Utility Commissioners (NARUC)